On the automorphism groups of Frobenius Groups: Introduction

 Frobenius groups have played an important role not only in group theory, but also in various applications, refer to \cite[p.320-324]{Jac} for the applications in algebraic structures, and see \cite{Corr,JinWei,Fang,Gur,L-P,Li-Wang,Song,S} for the applications in algebraic graph theory.
 In these applications, determining automorphism groups of certain Frobenius groups is a crucial step.
 This is actually one of our principle motivations for the work of this paper.

 In order to state our results, we need to introduce some notation.
 For a finite group $G$ and a field $\FF$, we denote by $\Irr(\FF G)$ a complete set of representatives for the isomorphism classes of irreducible $\FF G$-modules.
 But we mean by $V\in\Irr(\FF G)$ that $V$ is an irreducible $\FF G$-module for convenience.
-For a positive integer $e$ and an element $V\in\Irr(\FF G)$, we abuse notation and denote by $V^e$ a homogeneous $\FF G$-module.
+For a positive integer $e$ and an element $V\in\Irr(\FF G)$, we abuse notation and denote by $V^e$ a homogeneous $\FF G$-module, which is a direct sum of $e$ copies of $V$.
 Let $H\leqslant G$, and let $V$ be an $\FF G$-module.
 We denote by $V_H$ the $\FF H$-module obtained by restricting the action of $\FF G$ on $V$ to $\FF H$.
-For positive integers $a,m$, we call $m$ the order of $a$ modulo $n$ if $n$ divides $a^m-1$ but $n$ does not divide $a^i-1$ for $i<m$, and denote $m$ by $\ord_n(a)$.
+For positive integers $a,n$, we call $m$ the order of $a$ modulo $n$ if $n$ divides $a^m-1$ but $n$ does not divide $a^i-1$ for $i<m$, and denote $m$ by $\ord_n(a)$.